CarlyDeAntoneo/Z-DoTT/README.md

 rm -rf work results .nextflow*
 ```

+Similarly, data can be downloaded for other public sequencing projects in the `stories/nextflow/series/SRA folder`.
-Newly generated data will be released upon publication and made accessible via SRA/ENA.
+Newly generated data in `stories/nextflow/series/internal` will be released upon publication and made equivalently
+accessible via SRA/ENA.

 ---